 - WKU FINISH--reaches out to students who have attended college and left without obtaining a degree.
 These students would have a minimum 80 hours course work previously completed.
 Students often run into various challenges that prohibit them from completing their degree goal.
 This program provides stronger institutionalized support for students.
 Their goal is simple-to offer an opportunity for all students to succeed in their academic programs while providing support and guidance.
 WKU Finish will assist students in coordinating the resources, degree programs and departmental support to achieve their desired degree.
 Email: firstname.lastname@example.org or call 270-745-3575

-- Academic Advising and Retention Center--provides WKU students with the academic support necessary to achieve their academic goals.
+- Academic Advising & Retention Center--provides WKU students with the academic support necessary to achieve their academic goals.
 We provide advising, tutoring, peer intrusive advising, student success initiatives, and training on advising for faculty and staff.The BEP program is offered as part of AARC.
 This program offers support services to students that have been put on probation to help them meet probation requirements and regain good academic standing with the university.
-BEP also offers STEP program which offers assistance to students identified beginning first year with low ACT scores, this program offers guidance and supervision for these students taking developmental courses to assist them in successful progression through higher education pursuits.
+BEP also offers the STEPS program which offers assistance to students identified beginning first year with low ACT/SAT scores, this program offers guidance and supervision for these students taking developmental courses to assist them in successful progression through higher education pursuits.
 Email: email@example.com or call 270-745-5065.

 - The Learning Center—Work with students to promote student success, enhance student performance, and increase student retention at Western Kentucky University.
 Tutoring services available.
-TLC offers assistance with academic skill areas such as note taking, time management, test taking skills, etc. TLC is also offers programs such as: The Academic Advantage Series: Workshops for Success, Peer Assisted Study Sessions (PASS), a 32 machine Dell computer lab for academic projects only, and black & white printing.
+TLC offers assistance with academic skill areas such as note taking, time management, test taking skills, etc. TLC is also offers programs such as: The Academic Advantage Series: Workshops for Success, Peer Assisted Study Sessions (PASS), and a 32 machine Dell computer lab for academic projects only.
 Contact: email-- firstname.lastname@example.org or call 270-745-6254.